iphigenieG/transmembrane/README.md

 # Transmembrane - short project

-Assignment and detection of a protein's transmembrane parts
+Assignment and detection of a protein's transmembrane regions

 ## Set up the environnement